-This section describes the general environmental setting that may be affected by the restoration alternatives proposed in this Draft RP/EA.
-This section includes information on the physical, biological, and socioeconomic environments of the Raritan River Watershed, as well as specific resources that may be affected by the preferred restoration alternatives described in Chapter 3.
+This section describes the general environmental setting that may be affected by the restoration alternatives presented in this Final RP/EA.
+This section includes information on the physical, biological, and socioeconomic environments of the Raritan River Watershed, as well as specific resources that may be affected by the restoration alternatives described in Chapter 3.